 The Probation Department is a workhorse for the Court despite being downsized over the years.
 In addition to their traditional role of supervising youths in the community, Probation Officers assist with drug testing and electronic monitoring of participants in the specialized docket courts; assist with court security in the lobby; act as bailiffs in the Courtroom; serve on the court's Reentry initiative; prepare pre-sentence investigations and risk assessments for the Court; and facilitate several therapeutic counseling programs.
 Less than two percent (2%) of probationers were unsuccessfully terminated from probation.
 One (1) of the unsuccessful terminations was committed to the Ohio Department of Youth Services.
-Of the one hundred seven (107) youth who were placed on Suspended Probation, only eleven

-(11) failed to complete their Court obligations and were added to the probation roles.
+Of the one hundred seven (107) youth who were placed on Suspended Probation, only eleven (11) failed to complete their Court obligations and were added to the probation roles.
+During 2016, the Court purchased four (4) late model sedans to replace four (4) of the least reliable vehicles in their fleet.
+The Court hopes to replace two (2) more vehicles during 2017.

 The Detention Center remains a model facility having met or exceeded every State and Federal Standard of Operation.
 During 2015, the Competency Attainment Program participated in our first competency attainment session at the request of the Court.
 Usage of this program by neighboring courts has been less than expected but is expected to grow in coming years.
 If so, the program may be a source of funds to purchase updated equipment and training.
-The detention center continues to serve our neighboring counties as a safe and secure placement for delinquent youths, pre and post disposition.
+The Detention Center continues to serve our neighboring counties as a safe and secure placement for delinquent youths, pre and post disposition.
 Last year, client counties paid over Three Hundred Fifty Thousand Dollars (\$351,402.55) for detention services.
 These funds were paid into the County General Fund.